x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/room-mailboxes.md

 - **Always decline if the end date is beyond this limit**

 Requests beyond the maximum number of days specified will be automatically declined.
-Valid values are between 0 (today) and 1080 (about three years).
+Valid values are between 0 (today) and 1080 (about three years in the future).

 - **Limit meeting duration and Maximum allowed minutes**